data-mechanics/course-2017-fal-proj/nathansw_rooday_sbajwa_shreyap/README.md

 > Given a neighborhood A, how does geographical proximity influence the spread or trickling of poverty from neighborhood A to its surrounding neighborhoods?

 We do this by analyzing a distance matric between neighborhoods and computing its correlation with various demographic data.
-The coorelation provides us a sizeable measure of this "trickling"
+The correlation provides us a sizeable measure of this "trickling"

 __How is this helpful to policy makers?__